xueruzhang/xueruzhang.github.io/student.md

 <br>
 <h3>A note to prospective students</h3>

-<p> I am looking for highly motivated students! if you are interested in joining our group, please send me an email with the following information: (1) your CV; (2) a copy of your transcripts; (3) a brief description of your background and research interests. </p>
+<p> I am looking for highly motivated students! if you are interested in joining our group, please send me an email with the following information: (1) your CV; (2) a copy of your transcripts; (3) a brief description of your background and research interests.
+I apologize in advance as I may not be able to reply to every email.</p>

 <p> If you are a B.Sc. or M.Sc. student at OSU interested in my research, please feel free to reach out.
 We can find a time to meet and discuss potential projects.</p>